Tejaskadu2203/Bitcoin-Price-Prediction/README.md

 The application predicts Bitcoin prices for the next 1 to 5 days using historical market data and machine learning concepts.
 The main goal of this project is to understand the end-to-end workflow of a price prediction system — from data handling to model prediction and web deployment.

-This project is learning-oriented and focuses on conceptual understanding and implementation, not real-world trading accuracy.

 🎯 Objectives

 Understand how time-series price prediction works